 GreenCitizen is 100% self-sustaining, without government funding or donations.
 Revenues generated by 10% of the newer recycled computers and electronics covers the company’s operational expenses, and the proper disposal of older electronics.
 Since inception, GreenCitizen saved over 20 million pounds of electronics from local landfills and global dumps.
 It has extended the life of over 210,000 reusable computers and electronics, as well as servicing over 200,000 consumers and 20,000 businesses in the San Francisco Bay Area.

 In 2017, to further its socially responsible mission, GreenCitizen launches its GreenCitizen for public schools initiative.

-By donating 10% of its staff time to refurbishing computers and electronics for local public schools, GreenCitizen works to bridge the digital divide between public school students and their counterparts in well-funded private schools.
+By donating 10% of its staff time to refurbishing computers and electronics that are 2012 or newer for local public schools, GreenCitizen works to bridge the digital divide between public school students and their counterparts in well-funded private schools.
 This program offers deep discounts toward purchasing refurbished computers and electronic equipment.
-It also enables public schools with limited IT budgets, to upgrade aging computers and electronics, providing higher quality of education to their students.
+It also enables public schools with limited IT budgets, to upgrade aging computers and electronics, providing higher quality of education to their students